We’re all about changing lives…

 Ashley joined Open Hearth’s staff during the summer of 2012 at the conclusion of her yearlong internship at Open Hearth while finishing her Bachelor’s of Social Work degree at Alvernia University.
 Ashley serves as the Financial Navigator for Open Hearth and The United Way of Chester County Financial Stability Center in Exton, PA.
 In this role, Ashley assists customers with personal and financial goal setting, which includes financial insight and resource coordination with the overall goal of supporting her customers in achieving their goal(s) of increasing income, decreasing debt, and increasing assets.

 Since May of 2016, Ann Marie has been connecting and assisting Chester County employment seekers with Pennsylvania CareerLink of Chester County and the United Way Financial Stability Center (FSC) resources to achieve employment.
 Her services extend from Open Hearth, Inc. into the Kennett Square, Coatesville, Phoenixville, and Oxford communities.
-A graduate of the Pennsylvania State University, Ann Marie uses her degree in Education as a springboard to over 20 years of human service advocacy and support as a volunteer blood drive coordinator for the American Red Cross, board member of Joseph’s People for the Unemployed, and coordinator for other outreach efforts in southern Chester County.
+A graduate of the Pennsylvania State University, Ann Marie has used her degree in Education as a springboard to over 20 years of human service advocacy and support as a volunteer blood drive coordinator for the American Red Cross, board member of Joseph’s People for the Unemployed, and coordinator for other outreach efforts in southern Chester County.

 She has been on the ground floor of several initiatives including Hunger and Homelessness Awareness 365 and the Chester County Single Mothers’ Conference.
 She originated the position of Parish Outreach Coordinator for Chester County Catholic Social Services and worked for the Wolfington Center for Community Engagement at Cabrini University.